Working Families Party: 2015–2019

-2016
+In 2015, New York WFP ran 111 candidates and won 71 local offices.
+In a February 2015 special election, Edwin Gomes won back their Connecticut State Senate seat, which they had previously represented as a Democrat.
+Gomes was the first candidate to win to state legislative office running solely on the WFP ballot line.
+Gomes would run as a Democrat in 2016, 2018, and 2020.
+In a May 5, 2015 special election, NYWFP endorsee Diana Richardson won a New York State Assembly seat while running solely on the WFP ticket.
+Richardson would run as a Democrat and WFP endorsee in 2016, 2018, and 2020.

-In the fall of 2015, the Working Families Party conducted a combined membership-drive and open poll among its enrolled members on whom to endorse for president in 2016; the result being Bernie Sanders.
-Official numbers were not disclosed but party spokesman and co-founder Dan Cantor said the results were "overwhelmingly" in favor of Sanders, with some sources stating it was an 87 to 12 to 1 percent vote with Sanders over Hillary Clinton and Martin O'Malley respectively.
+In December 2015, WFP endorsed Bernie Sanders in his campaign to win the 2016 Democratic Party presidential primaries.
+Sanders was WFP's first national endorsement.
+The endorsement followed a combined membership-drive and open poll among WFP enrolled members on whom to endorse for president in 2016.
+WFP spokesperson Dan Cantor said the results were "overwhelmingly" in favor of Sanders, with Sanders winning 87% of votes, Hillary Clinton 12%, and Martin O'Malley 1%.
+In 2016, after Hillary Clinton became the Democratic nominee, WFP endorsed her for the 2016 United States presidential election.

-The South Carolina Working Families Party cross- endorsed Democratic nominee Dimitri Cherry in his effort to unseat incumbent congressman Mark Sanford in South Carolina's 1st Congressional District; Cherry also garnered the endorsement of South Carolina's Green Party but lost to Sanford in the general election.

-2017

-In 2017, Joshua M. Hall, running in an April 2017 special election for the Connecticut House of Representatives, became the second candidate in the nation to win a state legislative office running solely as a nominee for the Working Families Party.
+In an April 2017 special election, Connecticut WFP endorsee Joshua M. Hall won a Connecticut House of Representatives seat.
+Hall was the second candidate in WFP history to win state legislative office running solely on the WFP ballot line.
+Hall ran as a Democrat and WFP in 2018, then just as a Democrat from 2020–2024.

-On October 3, 2017, a runoff election for Mayor of Birmingham, Alabama, resulted in the election of Randall Woodfin, who had been backed by the Working Families Party.
+On October 3, 2017, WFP endorsee Randall Woodfin won the runoff election for Mayor of Birmingham, Alabama.

-2018

-In April 2018 an endorsement of Cynthia Nixon over incumbent Andrew Cuomo in Cuomo's bid for a third term as New York governor caused a schism in the party in which labor unions including New York's biggest union Service Employees International Union and Communications Workers of America indicated they would not support the party in the election.
+In April 2018, an endorsement of Cynthia Nixon over incumbent Andrew Cuomo in Cuomo's bid for a third term as New York governor caused a schism in the party.
+During this dispute, labor unions (including New York's biggest union Service Employees International Union and Communications Workers of America) indicated they would not support the party in the election.
 The withdrawal was believed would significantly hurt the party's finances which in 2018 was $1.7 million and statewide staff of about 15 people.
 The battle received considerable attention since there were concerns that Nixon might have drained enough votes from Cuomo in the general election to allow a Republican to be elected.
 On October 5, 2018, the WFP cleared Nixon from their ticket on the general election ballot and agreed to endorse Cuomo, who defeated Nixon in the Democratic primary, to preserve their ballot line placement.

 While campaigning in the 2018 United States House of Representatives elections in New York, WFP candidate Liuba Grechen Shirley used campaign funds to pay a caregiver for her two young children.
 The FEC ruled that federal candidates can use campaign funds to pay for child care costs that result from time spent running for office.
 Grechen Shirley became the first woman in history to receive approval to spend campaign funds on child care.